 If You Go to Trial

 If you go to trial, your lawyer may be required to inform the defendant’s insurance company or attorney that you received pre-settlement funding.
 It all depends on the state in which you are suing.
+Pre-settlement funding and insurance company disputes often run together, which can streamline the process for obtaining your funds.

 State Laws Differ